Handam1/dlvc2020/assignments/general.md

 Submissions must be handed in fully, not in parts.
 Every submission must include the code for all parts of that submission, as well as a written report in PDF format (details will be given in the individual assignment instructions).

-Assignments are submitted by uploading them to a lecture server that is currently being set up.
-You will receive login instructions as soon as it is ready.
+Assignments are submitted by uploading them to TUWEL.
 <!-- Assignments are submitted by uploading them to the server your group was assigned to.
 You should have already received an email with login instructions (basically use `ssh`, on Windows this means installing [putty](https://www.putty.org/)).
 On your server you will find a `groupX/submissions/assignmentY` folder in your home directory, with `X` being your group ID and `Y` being the assignment ID.
 To submit assignment `Y`, simply copy your submission into this folder.
 The folder is shared between all members of group `X` so submission is required/possible only once per group. -->

 ## Deadlines